francescomalatesta/weekend-learning/CONTRIBUTING.md

 - the *activity description* will be italic;
 - there will be a whiteline between two categories;

+Also, if you're creating a new category, **don't forget to add it to index!**

 All you will have to do is to make a pull request for new item/items.
 If the category for your item does not exist, feel free to suggest a new one.
 The same goes for subcategories. **Just be compliant with the given rules.**

 Thank you! :)